From Joomla! Documentation

 White Papers are submitted on a special sub-forum.
 This is open to the public.
 It has sub-forums for "Accepted", "Under review" and "Not Accepted" into which threads are moved during the review process.

-A white-paper topic would be started as a thread.
-The author(s) must briefly outline what it is in the thread-starter, but from there the actual content of the paper can be anywhere, provided it is publically available.
+A white paper topic would be started as a thread.
+The author(s) must briefly outline what it is in the thread-starter, but from there the actual content of the paper can be anywhere, provided it is publicly available.
 Examples would be a public Google Doc, a wiki page, a content item on a website, a downloadable PDF, or text within the thread itself.
-The media doesn't really matter providing that drafts are publically viewable.
+The media doesn't really matter providing that drafts are publicly viewable.
 A simple approach is to keep the master text in the original topic, and make changes to it as you received feedback.

-The community can then comment on any white paper they are particularly interested in.
-The forum is moderated, because experience learns that not all the feeback will be constructively.
-With this approach we make it possible for everyone to give input an feedback and we get a chance to chip away at some of the "oh, I didn't think about that" issues.
-People might even find that the idea for a new feature is great, but user comment would take it's implementation in a completely different direction that first though.
+The community can then comment on any white paper.
+The forum is moderated, because experience learns that not all the feedback will be constructive.
+With this approach we make it possible for everyone to give input and feedback and we get a chance to chip away at some of the "oh, I didn't think about that" issues.
+People might even find that the idea for a new feature is great, but user comment would take its implementation in a completely different direction that first thought.
 Authors are encouraged to self-moderate their topics but if they find themselves drowning in criticism or unproductive discussion should contact a moderator for assistance.

-People with duplicate papers will be asked to merge with existing topics unless they can provide a good reason (like examine the same approach from a difference angle and having different goals).
+People with duplicate papers will be asked to merge with existing topics unless they can provide a good reason (like examine the same approach from a different angle and having different goals).

-At this time, polls are not permitted as we want to encourage a process of peer review rather than anonymous voting.
+At this time, polls are not permitted.
+We want to encourage a process of peer review rather than anonymous voting.

 Special Exception for Minor Changes